berkaykyb/passwordAnalyzer/README.md

 ---

+## 🛠️Update #1 - Password Suggestion Feature

+I have implemented a new feature that automatically suggests improved versions of weak passwords.
+If the entered password lacks uppercase letters, digits, or special characters, the program adds these randomly to make it stronger.
+For example, if you enter `berkay123`, the program might suggest `berkay12B=3` or `berka|y12W3`.
+This feature aims to help users easily enhance their password security without changing their original password too much.

+---

 ### Example Output
 <pre>
-Enter a password to check: Ilov3Coding!
+Enter a password to check: ılovecoding

+--- Password Check Report ---

 Password length is sufficient (✓)
+Missing an uppercase letter (✗)
+Contains a lowercase letter (✓)
+Missing a digit (✗)
+Missing a special character (✗)

+Password Strength: Weak Security

+--- Auto-fixed Suggestions ---
+Fixed Password 1: ıloC/vecodin6g
+Fixed Password 2: ılJov4ec)oding
+Fixed Password 3: ıloveco6Gd{ing

+Rechecking Fixed Passwords...

+--- Password Check Report ---

+Password length is sufficient (✓)
 Contains an uppercase letter (✓)
 Contains a lowercase letter (✓)
 Contains a digit (✓)
 Contains a special character (✓)

-Password strength :  Strong Security
+New Passwords Strength: Strong Security
 </pre>
 ---